VaishnaviKatiyar04/Power-Bi-Dashboard/README.md

 9. Dashboard / Report Development
 10. Insights Generation

-## KPI's Requirements
+## KPI's Requirements:
-1. Total Sales : The overall revenue generated fron all items sold.
+1. Total Sales : The overall revenue generated from all items sold.
 2. Average Sales : The average revenue per sales.
 3. Number of Items : The total count of different items sold.
 4. Average Rating : the average customer rating for items sold.

-# Charts Requirements
+# Charts Requirements :
 1. Total sales by Fat Content
 2. Total Sales by Item Type
 3. Fat Content by Outlet for Total Sales